 Number biomass boilers for individual or domestic use, with power lower than 50kW, an 7,1% has been increased, maintaining a positive trend.
 But the installation of boilers with a power equal to or greater than 50 kW, common in industrial and collective installations, dropped an 10%.
 Two key reasons for this slowdown have been collected: the first is that it came from a situation of low prices of fossil fuels, causing the projects to include costs without updating; and the second, it was a stagnant political situation at all levels that affected the approval of aid lines, stopped numerous municipal projects, and created a situation of business instability that negatively impacted investment plans.
 Luckily, both situations are changed.

-This evolution has allowed the biomass boiler park to be located at the end of 2018 in 18.127 facilities with a power lower than the 50 kW; 11.214, with a power between 50 and 1000 kW; and 1.138 boilers more than one power 1MW.
-For its part, the number of operational stoves is from 267.920 in Spain.
+This evolution has allowed the biomass boiler park to be located at the end of 2018 in some 18.127 installations with a power lower than 50 kW; 11.214, with a power between 50 and 1000 kW; and 1.138 boilers of more than 1MW of power.
+For its part, the number of operational stoves is 267.920 in Spain.